Hear No Evil (1993 film): Plot

 Jillian Shanahan, a deaf woman, and an athletic trainer, is unaware that her client, Mickey O'Malley, has hidden a stolen rare coin in her pager.
 After Mickey gets arrested at Jillian's apartment by Lt.
 Brock, a corrupt police officer, he gets interrogated by him in the back of a police car under the bridge.
 After that, he returns to Jillian's apartment, only to find Jillian is not there.
 He later goes to a diner owned by his friend Ben Kendall and tries to call Jillian, but does not get a response.
 Soon after, he leaves the diner in Ben's car.
 He is killed when the car gets blown up on the bridge, and the car lands in the river below.
 Ben begins to suspect that Lt.
 Brock is behind Mickey's death as well as series of terrifying threats that Jillian begins to receive.
-After that, Jillian and Ben are being stalked by a killer who also wants the coin.
+After the arrest of Lt.
+Brock, Jillian and Ben, now in a vacation abroad, are being stalked by a killer who also wants the coin, and is revealed to be Mickey.
+After a fatal cat-and-mouse game, Mickey will be killed by Jillian as an act of self-defense and the coin returns to the museum.